 It’s not just the Masters champions who get to wear those green jackets.
-The members (still a top secret list, apparently) and a select few beloved sponsors and VIPs slip into those blazers every year during tournament week for their strolls around Augusta National.
+The members (still a top secret list, apparently) and a select few beloved sponsors and VIPs slip into those blazers every year during tournament week for their strolls around Augusta National, assuring that they meet the golf dress code with distinguished style.

 Here’s hoping the Masters Committee has found a tailor to craft a nicely fitted size 10 or thereabouts.
 Because next week, IBM CEO Virginia Rometty ought to bust the grass ceiling and join the fellows in the green ranks.